Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: The adjoint of the generalized differential of Lipschitz maps

 \subsection{Surjectivity and injectivity of the generalized differential near a nonsingular point}

-All notations in this subsection are the same as those defined in Section \ref{2018_01_31_Sect3.2}.
-First we shall show surjectivity of the generalized differential of $F$ near a nonsingular point of it where $m\ge n$, and next show injectivity of that where $m\le n$.
-Finally we see, by these properties, that the set of all singular points of $F$ is a closed set in $M$.
+All notation in this subsection is the same as defined in Section \ref{2018_01_31_Sect3.2}.
+First we show surjectivity of the generalized differential of $F$ near a nonsingular point when $m\ge n$, and next show injectivity when $m\le n$.
+Finally we see that the set of all singular points of $F$ is a closed set in $M$.

 \begin{lemma} For any $p \in M$ and any $\ve >0$ there is a constant $\mu(p, \ve) \in (0, r(p))$ such that $ \tau^{x}_{p}\circ \{\partial F (x)\}^* \circ \tau^{F(p)}_{F(x)} \subset \cU_\ve ( \{\partial F (p)\}^* )$ for all $F(x) \in B_{t(p)} (F(p))$ ($x \in B_{\mu(p,\,\ve) } (p)$) where $ \tau^{x}_{p}\circ \{\partial F (x)\}^* \circ \tau^{F(p)}_{F(x)} :=\{ \tau^{x}_{p}\circ g^* \circ \tau^{F(p)}_{F(x)}\,|\, g^* \in \{\partial F (x)\}^*\} $ and $\cU_\ve (\{\partial F (p)\}^*)$ denotes the $\ve$-open neighborhood of $\{\partial F (p)\}^*$ in $\cL (T_{F(p)}N, T_pM)$. \end{lemma}